Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The Hims platform includes built-in safety monitoring with regular check-ins about side effects, weight loss progress, and any concerning symptoms.
 Their providers are available through secure messaging for questions between scheduled consultations, providing more accessible ongoing support than many Push Health physicians offer.

 Both platforms require providers to be licensed in your state of residence and follow appropriate prescribing guidelines.
-However, Hims' standardized approach may provide more consistent care quality, while Push Health offers the potential for more specialized expertise if you choose the right physician.
+But Hims' standardized approach may provide more consistent care quality, while Push Health offers the potential for more specialized expertise if you choose the right physician.

 Patient feedback reveals distinct satisfaction patterns between these platforms, largely reflecting their different approaches to service delivery and customer support.
 Push Health users frequently praise the physician selection flexibility but note inconsistencies in follow-up care quality.